The 2016 election ended a year ago, but no one, especially Trump, seems to have noticed

-It’s been exactly a year since Donald Trump stunned the nation by winning the Electoral College over Hillary Clinton to ascend to the highest office in the country.
+It’s been just over a year since Donald Trump stunned the nation by winning the Electoral College over Hillary Clinton to ascend to the highest office in the country.

 Yet if you went into a nuclear fallout shelter the day before the election and emerged a year later, you’d have no idea the election had ever ended.

 Trump and the conservative media that seeks to boost his presidency are still attacking Clinton as if she were still a candidate — calling for even more investigations into her campaign and tenure as secretary of state, despite the fact she’s no longer a candidate and doesn’t plan to be in the future.

 And Democrats are still litigating the Democratic primary between Clinton and Sen. Bernie Sanders that ended nearly two years ago, when Clinton clinched the nomination.